GiedriusBergaudas/Capital-Budgeting-Analysis/README.md

 ## Actions Taken

-Calculated NPV and IRR and Payback Period for both scenarios
+- Calculated NPV and IRR and Payback Period for both scenarios

-Projected cash flows and costs using raw financial data
+- Projected cash flows and costs using raw financial data

-Compared scenarios to recommend the optimal investment
+- Performed sensitivyti analysis and compared scenarios to recommend the optimal investment

 ## Results